-Ignoring the ‘1 day for a year ‘ principle, accredited to Jesuit Robert Bellarmine (mentioned above), this time-frame is deemed as 1260 literal days (not years), or literally 3 1/2 years – which is set at the very end of the age – preceding the return of Christ.
+Ignoring and discrediting the ‘1 day for a year ‘ principle, accredited to Jesuit Robert Bellarmine (mentioned above), this time-frame is deemed as 1260 literal days (not years), or literally 3 1/2 years – which is set at the very end of the age – preceding the return of Christ.
 By the 20th century, this became the most popular view which dominates the thinking of today.

 While this view is now the most widely excepted, there are extremely serious problems with it: First off, this view known as Futurism, is an alternative doctrine invented and propagated by Roman Catholic Jesuit Priests – for the purpose of diverting the biblical view, firmly understood for many centuries, by those heeding the scriptures, who recognized the power of antichrist fulfilled in the Papacy.
-This issue is covered in Discerning The Threads of Eschatology Secondly, the view of Futurism does not square-off with biblical parameters of prophesy language and prophetic history – see Remembering the Lost Art & Science of Interpreting Prophesy Language and Prophetic History.
-Thirdly, this system of belief consists of interpretation principles which are quite inconsistent & disorderly compared to the Historisist method, which is much more consistent and biblical.
+This issue is covered in Discerning The Threads of Eschatology.
+Secondly, the view of Futurism does not square-off with biblical parameters of prophesy language and prophetic history – see Remembering the Lost Art & Science of Interpreting Prophesy Language and Prophetic History.
+Thirdly, this system of belief consists of interpretation principles which are quite inconsistent & disorderly compared to the Historisist method, which is much more consistent and biblically congruent.